How to Renegotiate a Wisconsin LLC Operating Agreement?

 Negotiating a unanimous decision means that changes to voting rights within the company are not allowed without everyone's agreement.

-This is beneficial when there are a lot of voices in your business, and all individuals want to be involved with every step towards growth.
+For our business, this was beneficial when there were a lot of voices and all individuals wanted to be involved with every step towards growth.

 6. Negotiate Management Structure